statmoments

 - Which data points are related?

-- Can we use one variable to predict the other variable?
+- Can we use one variable to predict the other?

-These statistical methods are used in medical and bioinformatics research, astrophysics, seismology, market predictions, and many more where the input data may be measured in hundreds of gigabytes.
+These statistical methods are used in medical and bioinformatics research, astrophysics, seismology, market predictions, and other fields, handling input data measured in hundreds of gigabytes.

 ## Numeric accuracy

-The numeric accuracy of results is dependent on the coefficient of variation (COV) of the sample point in the input waveforms.
-With COV of about 5%, the computed (co-)kurtosis has about 10 correct significant digits for 10'000 waveforms, which is more than enough for the resulting t-test.
-Increasing data by about 100x additionally loses one more significant digit.
+The numeric accuracy of results depends on the coefficient of variation (COV) of a sample point in the input waveforms.
+With a COV of about 5%, the computed (co-)kurtosis has about 10 correct significant digits for 10,000 waveforms, sufficient for Welch's t-test.
+Increasing data by 100x loses one more significant digit.

 ## Examples